-In addition, the Council upgraded its website during 2016/17 to make it more modern and user friendly, together with providing greater opportunities for people to transact on-line.
-The new website is due to go live in July 2017.
+In addition, the Council implemented a new website during 2017/18 to make it more modern and user friendly, together with providing greater opportunities for people to transact on-line.

 Consultation

 The Corporate Plan is informed by consultation and is based on the views of stakeholders including local people, voluntary and community groups, together with local businesses.